 - Tap on Motions and gestures.

-There you have it!
-If you're ready to move on from the three-button layout to the more modern and natural gesture-based navigation, it's pretty easy to do on a Samsung Galaxy phone.
-The examples above were all taken from my Galaxy Note 9 running Android 10 and One UI 2.0.
+There you have it.
+If you're ready to move on from the three-button layout to the more modern and natural gesture-based navigation, it's pretty easy to do on any Galaxy phone.
+Once that's done, you may want to enable dark mode on your Samsung Galaxy phone as well.

 Our top equipment picks

-If your Samsung Galaxy phone is feeling a little long in the tooth, check out Samsung's awesome trade-in program and grab what we think is the best phone of 2020 to date.
+If your Samsung Galaxy phone is feeling a little long in the tooth, check out Samsung's awesome trade-in program and grab what we think is the best Samsung phone available right now.

 We may earn a commission for purchases using our links.
 Learn more.